-For more information on the IoD exemptions policy and process on how to apply for an exemption, please read the document below.
-When ready, please download and email the completed form to email@example.com
+For more information on the IoD exemptions policy and process on how to apply for an exemption, please read the documents below.
+When ready, please download and email the completed form email@example.com

 In order to maintain the highest standards of integrity for its qualifications the IoD operates to a set of defined accreditation, examination and assessment processes.
 The IoD will not tolerate any breach of these standards or processes.